Hypnosis/Hypnotherapy: Common Myths

 There is no chance you will 'remain stuck in hypnosis.'
 Hypnosis is not an altered state of consciousness.
 When hypnosis is over, you may feel very relaxed, but you will always come out of hypnosis.
 It's a bit like deep sleep; no matter how deep the sleep is, you always wake up.

 Hypnotherapy is not something I 'do to you.'
-You won't sit back, go to sleep and wake up reprogrammed.
-That would be too easy!
-I use hypnosis as part of our work towards achieving your goals in our sessions together.
+You won't sit back, go to sleep and wake up reprogrammed, all 'fixed' with all your problems gone.
+It would be great and really easy if that were possible, but it isn't.
+We will simply use hypnosis as part of our work towards achieving your goals in our sessions together.